lidatong/dataclasses-json/README.md

 objects. `datetime` objects are encoded to `float` (JSON number) using [timestamp](https://docs.python.org/3/library/datetime.html#datetime.datetime.timestamp).
 As specified in the `datetime` docs, if your `datetime` object is naive, it will assume your system local timezone when calling `.timestamp()`.
-JSON nunbers corresponding to a `datetime` field in your dataclass are decoded into a datetime-aware object, with `tzinfo` set to your system local timezone.
+JSON numbers corresponding to a `datetime` field in your dataclass are decoded into a datetime-aware object, with `tzinfo` set to your system local timezone.
 Thus, if you encode a datetime-naive object, you will decode into a